slatedocs/slate/source/includes/administration/_feedback_settings.md

 `version`<br/>*integer* | The feedback settings version.
 `zendeskWidgetKey`<br/>*string* | The key taken from the Zendesk admin page.
 Only one of supportEmail and zendeskWidgetKey can be set.
 `widgetZesettings`<br/>*string* | Content of the zeSettings as a JSON for customization.
 Please refer to [https://developer.zendesk.com/embeddables/docs/widget/settings](https://developer.zendesk.com/embeddables/docs/widget/settings).
+`matomoHost`<br/>*string* | The Matomo analytics subdomain, ending in '.matomo.cloud'.
+If specified, both the host and website ID are required.
+`matomoWebsiteId`<br/>*string* | The website ID which Matomo's Javascript pushes events to.
+If specified, both the host and website ID are required.

 <!-------------------- UPDATE FEEDBACK SETTINGS -------------------->